You can deduct unreimbursed employee business expenses if both of these are true:

 You itemize your tax deductions.

-If you’re eligible to be reimbursed for job-related costs, but you don’t request to be paid back, you can’t deduct the costs.
+If you’re eligible to be reimbursed for job-related costs, you should request to be paid back.
+Even if you don't, you can’t deduct the costs.

 The total of your employee business expenses must be more than 2% of your adjusted gross income (AGI) to be deductible.
 Some common business expenses you can deduct are: